NetRun Help

 Computes the checksum of the floating-point values in this array.
 Checks the fixed value in f[n] put there by farray_fill.

-Example: return farray_checksum(f,10,1.0); // Returns a 16-bit checksum of the values in the array.
+Example: return farray_checksum(f,10,1.0); // Returns a 16-bit

 Debugging in Assembly Language